SAT Word Skills 2 - Lesson 31

 Ex: The swarm of mordacious mosquitoes descended on anyone who ventured outside at dusk .

-physically taller or higher than others around in a way that draws notice
+higher or taller than the things or people nearby in a way that draws attention

 a significantly high level of status or influence within a particular field